 Picking a cabinet door style and material is a major decision!
-The door style and material create a foundation for a room’s interior design and can represent an investment of tens of thousands of dollars.
+The door design and material create a foundation for a room’s interior design and can represent an investment of tens of thousands of dollars.
 Cabinets typically remain in a home for generations and are a major factor in home value and how quickly a home sells.
-Most buyers spend hours researching options and deciding on a design that strikes the perfect balance between personal taste and something universally appealing.
+Most buyers spend hours researching options and deciding on a door design that strikes the perfect balance between personal taste and something universally appealing.

 What material do you prefer visually and what characteristics do you need in your material?

-Color, Grain Pattern and Ability to Accept Finish: Some wood species have heavy, distinctive grain patterns and are very porous and can accept stain unevenly depending on use of sealers.
-Others are tight-grained, smooth, dense with light grain rays that are not prominent.
 Some wood species such as hickory vary widely in color from light blond to dark brown within each board.
-Each type of wood accepts stain differently so be sure to view stain samples on the wood species you choose for a true representation of the finished product.
+Each type of wood accepts stain differently so be sure to research the specific type of wood you’re interested in and view stain samples on the wood species you choose, for a true representation of the finished product.

-Density and Durability: Cabinet door materials vary from extremely hard woods that are so durable they’re used for things like bowling alley floors and baseball bats (hickory, hard maple and white oak) to woods that are still considered hardwood but don’t have the same density and dent resistant qualities and are prized more for their color and grain (cedar, pine, vertical grain fir), to materials that fall somewhere in between (alder, walnut, beech).
+Density and Durability: Cabinet door materials vary from extremely hard woods that are so durable they’re used for things like bowling alley floors and baseball bats (hickory, hard maple and white oak) to woods that are still considered hardwood but don’t have the same density and dent resistant qualities, and are prized more for their color and grain (cedar, pine, vertical grain fir), to materials that fall somewhere in between (alder, walnut, beech).
 Before selecting a material be sure to consider the durability needs depending on where your cabinets will be installed, which brings us to our next question…

 Where are your cabinets going?